oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## A Semiring Map

 I got using semirings first to try and avoid code duplication for a trie implementation.
-Basically, I wanted to be able to write one map-like type, and decide whether it was a set, map, multimap, multiset, etc. based on types. (and avoiding `newtype`{.haskell}s as much as possible) `Monoid`{.haskell}s worked for a while:
+Basically, I wanted to be able to write one map-like type, and decide whether it was a set, map, multimap, multiset, etc. based on types. (and avoiding `newtype`{.haskell}s as much as possible) Monoids worked for a while:

 ```{.haskell .literate}
 newtype GeneralMap a b = GeneralMap